-A way of tracking your spending: Whether you use your phone, a spreadsheet, an app, or a budget planner (I love the Clever Fox Budget Planner!), get into the habit of knowing where your money is going.
-I don’t track mine every month (tracking too consistently in any way can be a little triggering for me), but I do find keeping note of my average expenses plus factoring in bigger costs (holidays, car insurance etc) is so helpful for staying frugal.
+A way of tracking your spending: Whether you use your phone, a spreadsheet, an app, or a budget planner, get into the habit of knowing where your money is going.

 Change (or challenge) your mindset: A frugal lifestyle starts with your mindset.
-It means finding your priorities and values and adjusting the way you live to bring those things to the forefront.
+It means finding your priorities and values and adjusting the way you live to bring those things to the forefront when making financial decisions.
 While minimalism is a little different, this article on creating a minimalist mindset is a great starting point.

 Ultimately, being cheap isn’t necessarily a bad thing – but it can reduce your quality of life.
 Once you start evaluating your spending habits and mindfully distributing your expenses towards things that genuinely add value to your life, you can really see the benefits of living frugally without that urge to hoard all your cash.